-- A 64KB, 4-way, set associative L1 instruction cache with 64-byte cache lines and optional parity protection. - A fully associative L1 instruction TLB with native support for 4KB, 16KB, 64KB, and 2MB page sizes. - A 3K entry, 4-way skewed associative L0 Macro-OP (MOP) cache with optional parity, which contains decoded and optimized instructions for higher performance. - A dynamic branch predictor.
+- A 4-way, set associative L1 instruction cache with 64-byte cache lines and optional parity protection.
+The L1 instruction cache is configurable with sizes of 32KB or 64KB. - A fully associative L1 instruction TLB with native support for 4KB, 16KB, 64KB, and 2MB page sizes. - A 1.5K entry, 4-way skewed associative L0 Macro-OP (MOP) cache with optional parity, which contains decoded and optimized instructions for higher performance. - A dynamic branch predictor.